lasthyphen/dijetsbinary/README.md

 ---

-Node implementation for the [Avalanche](https://djtx.network) network - a blockchains platform with high throughput, and blazing fast transactions.
+Node implementation for the [Dijets](https://dijets.io) network - a blockchains platform with high throughput, and blazing fast transactions.

 ## Installation

-Avalanche is an incredibly lightweight protocol, so the minimum computer requirements are quite modest.
+Dijets is an incredibly lightweight protocol, so the minimum computer requirements are quite modest.
 Note that as network usage increases, hardware requirements may change.

 - CPU: Equivalent of 8 AWS vCPU